 ATAULFO MANGO IS NOW “HONEY”

 Sometimes it just makes sense to simplify.
-That’s why we are re-branding the Ataulfo variety to “Honey” in the U.S. Below, we’ve answered the most common questions we’ve heard from retailers and mango industry members.
+That’s why we are re-branding the Ataulfo mango variety to “Honey” in the U.S. Below, we’ve answered the most common questions we’ve heard from retailers and mango industry members.

 The popular Ataulfo mango has faced hurdles with both consumers and retailers, who love the variety, but struggle to pronounce the tongue-twisting name.